 The first core academic objective of any EUCLID program is to ensure that students are exposed to advanced training in international academic paper writing.
 The opening course (ACA-401) discusses all keys aspects of academic writing skills, including: the use of US vs UK English, noting the punctuation placement differences; the use of Word templates and paragraph styles; the proper use of in-text / parenthetical citations vs footnote citations; use of headings, structure, and logical flow.

 The second core academic objective of any EUCLID program is to ensure that students are fully familiar with critical thinking and argumentation concepts, as used in theory and practice.
 The second core course in sequence (TPH-499) covers fallacies, sound argumentation, and requires the student to write a major paper analyzing a relevant debate and demonstrating his or her ability to identify, label and discuss both fallacies and valid points.

 EUCLID faculty members, with the ongoing support of volunteer students and interns, are always looking for relevant educational or professional webcasts that may be added to the course requirements and in many cases incorporated into the syllabi.
-When possible and relevant, lectures held at UCSF are integrated in a number of courses, and we also also refer students to no-cost John Hopkins and Coursera courses.
+The International Monetary Fund webcasts (coupled with the regular World Economic Outlook and Global Financial Stability Reports) as well as the public lectures held at the London School of Economics are integrated in a number of courses.

 When developing its course syllabi and overall program curriculum, the EUCLID Academic Team also integrates numerous supplemental and engaging learning resources from a variety of sources, such as PBS/NOVA, for instance in the case of our Master’s Degree in Energy Studies and Master’s Degree in International Public Health.